speechbrain/speechbrain/recipes/CommonVoice/ASR/CTC/README.md

 on the transcription of the training data.(Refer to LM recipe: recipes/CommonVoice/LM).

 >>Note:
 > For Chinese the concept of word is not well-defined, hence, we consider the character error rate instead of the word error rate.
-For teh same reason,  We don't also employ 5-gram.
+For the same reason,  we don't also employ 5-gram.
 # Results
 | Language | CommonVoice Release | hyperparams file | LM | Val.
 CER | Val.
 WER | Test CER | Test WER | HuggingFace link | Model link | GPUs |
 | ------------- |:-------------:|:---------------------------:| -----:| -----:| -----:| -----:| -----:| :-----------:| :-----------:| :-----------:|